- Home

 Overview

-- if you are unable or choose not to have surgery
+- if you chose not to have surgery

-- to treat locally advanced (stage 3) NSCLC or limited-stage SCLC
+- where a surgery is not able to be safely done to treat locally advanced (stage 3) NSCLC, or to treat limited-disease SCLC

-- after surgery, if there is some cancer left behind (called a positive margin)
+- after surgery, if there is a risk of microscopic cancer cells left behind.

-For lung cancer, the radiation is usually in the form of x-ray beams that come from a machine outside the body.
-This is called external beam radiation therapy (EBRT).
-It can be delivered in different ways depending on the type and stage of lung cancer.
+For lung cancer, radiation is usually delivered in the form of x-ray beams from a machine outside the body called a linear accelerator.
+This is known as external beam radiation therapy (EBRT) and can be done as standard EBRT or stereotactic radiation therapy (SBRT).

 Standard external beam radiation therapy (EBRT)